-The mammal fossil collection is the Muséum’s richest collection of vertebrate fossils due to the large number of types and well-preserved specimens.
-There are objects of varying sizes, ranging from an entire mammoth skeleton to a tooth measuring a few millimetres.
+The fossil mammal collection is the Muséum’s richest collection of vertebrate fossils in terms of number of types and well-preserved specimens.
+It contains objects of varying sizes, ranging from an entire mammoth skeleton to a tooth measuring a few millimetres.
 The collection is famous all over the world for the diversity of its specimens.

-The mammal fossil collection at the Muséum national d’Histoire naturelle boasts 300,000 to 500,000 specimens.
-It contains original specimens as well as mouldings.
+The mammal fossil collection at the Muséum national d’Histoire naturelle houses 300,000 to 500,000 specimens.
+It contains original specimens as well as casts.